 Each chain in the filter table has a policy.
 The policy is the default action taken.

-The ACCEPT policy accepts the traffic and allows it to pass through the firewall.
-The DROP policy drops a packet without telling the sender.
-The REJECT policy also drops the packet, but it sends an ICMP packet to the sender to inform him about the rejection.
+The ACCEPT policy allows the packets to pass the firewall.
+The DROP policy drops a packet without informing the client.
+The REJECT policy also drops the packet, but it sends an ICMP packet to the client to inform.